Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 ## GraphQL Queries

-With GraphQL you write a Query that describes the data you want.
+With GraphQL you write a Query that describes the data you want from any related resources.

 <!-- > -->

-With REST you would send a request to one of two endpoints:
+With REST 😴 you send a request to the end point of each resource you want:

 - http://yourdomain.com/posts/
 - http://yourdomain.com/users/